 Definition Openness to foreign ownership Investor qualification requirement Existence of qualifying conditions for international investors.
 Existence of a level playing field for all international investors.
 Foreign ownership limit (FOL) level Proportion of the market being accessible to non-domestic investors.
 Foreign room level Proportion of shares still available for non-domestic investors.
 Existence of a foreign board where non-domestic investors could trade with each other.
 Equal rights to foreign investors Equal economic and voting rights as well as availability of information in English.
 Equal rights for minority shareholders.
 Ease of capital inflows / outflows Capital flow restriction level Existence of restriction on inflows and outflows of foreign capital to/from the local stock market (excluding foreign currency exchange restrictions).
 Foreign exchange market liberalization level Existence of a developed onshore and offshore foreign exchange market.
 Efficiency of the operational framework Market entry Investor registration & account set up Existence/level of complexity of registration requirements for international investors such as Tax IDs as well as ease/complexity for setting up local accounts (e.g., documents to be provided, approvals required).
 The time to complete the process includes the preparation of the documents.
-Market organization Market regulations Level of advancement of the legal and regulatory framework governing the financial market, the stock exchange and the various other entities involved in the financial markets, an important weight is assigned to: ease of access (including in English), lack of ambiguity and prompt enforcement of laws and regulations, as well as consistency over time.
+Market organization Market regulations Level of advancement of he legal and regulatory framework governing the financial market, the stock exchange and the various other entities involved in the financial markets, an important weight is assigned to: ease of access (including in English), lack of ambiguity and prompt enforcement of laws and regulations, as well as consistency over time.
 Information flow Timely disclosure of complete stock market information items (e.g., stock exchange alerts, corporate news, float information, dividend information) in English and under reasonable commercial terms, as well as the robustness and enforcement of accounting standards.
 Market infrastructure Clearing and Settlement Well functioning clearing and settlement system based on the broad framework published by the Bank for International Settlements including delivery versus payment (DVP), the absence of pre-funding requirements/practices and the possibility to use overdrafts.
-Availability of real omnibus structures.
+Availability of real ormibus structures.
 Custody Level of competition amongst local custodian banks as well as the presence of global custodian banks.
 Existence of an efficient mechanism that prevents brokers to have unlimited access to the investor's accounts and guarantees the safekeeping of its assets.
 Registry / Depository A well functioning central registry or independent registrars and a central depository.
 Trading Level of competition amongst brokers ensuring high quality services (e.g., cost efficient trading, ability to execute grouped trades at the same price for the various accounts of a fund manager).
 Transferability Possibility of off-exchange transactions and "in-kind" transfers.
 Stock lending Existence of a regulatory framework as well as an efficient mechanism allowing extensive use of stock lending.
 Short selling Existence of a regulatory and practical framework allowing short selling.
-Availability of Investment Instruments Over the years, investors have increasingly been using a variety of investment instruments, such as exchange traded funds, futures, options, swaps and structured products, onshore and offshore, as a complement to direct equity investment to the point that these have become an integral part of their investment processes.
-Today, the availability of such instruments has become critical to international investors for a number of their investment activities such as gaining exposure to markets, hedging of investments, equilization of cash positions or overlay strategies.
-Hence, it is expected that stock exchanges, which often have legal or natural monopolies, should not impose clauses in their provision of stock market data, such as securities prices, that could lead directly or indirectly to restricting the availability of investments instruments globally.
-These clauses typically restrict investors' access to derived stock exchange information, data and products, including, for example, the provision of independently calculated indexes or the creation of investment instruments based on such indexes.
-In addition, the imposition of these types of clauses can result in global or regional investment instruments based on such indexes.
-In addition, the imposition of these types of clauses can result in global or regional investment instruments based on such indexes.
-In addition, the imposition of these types of clauses of these types of practices will lead to a negative assessment.
+Availability of Investment Instruments Existence of restrictions on access to derived stock exchange information, data and products that prevents the creation of investment instruments.
 Stability of institutional framework Basic institutional principles such as the rule of law and its enforcement as well as the stability of the "free-market" economic system.
 Track record of government intervention with regards to foreign investors.